Apply for funding

 - Applications must align with Cardiomyopathy UK’s strategy and research priorities

-- Catalyst grants are open to any UK-based researcher working at a UK university, research institution or NHS trust
+- Catalyst Grants are open to any UK-based researcher working at a UK university, research institution or NHS trust

 - We welcome applications from researchers working across all fields of cardiomyopathy research, including allied healthcare professionals